Biography speaks volumes, it speaks

 Francesca pía - You're exaggerating!

-LUKA' - Not at all...
-Okay, I'll pretend to believe you.
+LUKA - Not at all...
+Okay, I'll pretend to agree with you.
 As usual.
-And also pretend that you're seeing me for the first time and that we met not in that distant '18, but only today.
-Ask any questions, and I'll try to be sincere.
+And you pretend you're seeing me for the first time and we met not back in '18, but just today, now.
+Ask any questions, and I'll try to be truly sincere and tell you everything there is to tell.

 Francesca pía - Agreed.
 Where are you from?
 Where were you born?